yifeifang/cse481wi18/Lab-16:-Mapping-and-navigation.md

 ## Configure a launch file
 In this section, we will see how to create a launch file to automate the process of launching multiple things.
-In this case, the build a map, we need to run or launch three separate things:
+In this case, to build a map, we need to run or launch three separate things:
 - `roslaunch fetch_navigation build_map.launch`
 - `rosrun rviz rviz -d ~/catkin_ws/src/cse481c/applications/config/navigation.rviz`
 - `rosrun applications keyboard_teleop.py`